 They quickly suggest chatting through text message or a chat program.
 Many Tinder users will move the conversation to text message, but spam accounts will suggest it almost immediately.

-They don't listen.
-If your match responds with answers that don't make sense in the context of the conversation, that's a sign the replies are canned.
-Try asking questions, and if the answer doesn't make sense, move on.
+They don’t listen.
+The replies are canned, if the responses don’t make sense.
+Try asking questions, and if the answers continue to not make sense, move on.
 Try asking what the sign for gold is (Au) or the capital of Arizona (Phoenix).